tarantool/go-tarantool/README.md

   the second argument instead of a list of addresses.
 Each instance is associated with a unique string name, `Dialer` and connection options which allows instances to be independently configured.
+* `pool.Connect`, `pool.ConnectWithOpts` and `pool.Add` add instances into
+  the pool even it is unable to connect to it.
+The pool will try to connect to the instance later.
 * `pool.Add` now accepts context as the first argument, which user may cancel in process.
 * `pool.Add` now accepts `pool.Instance` as the second argument instead of